Eden Ben Zaken: 2016: Second album: תאמין לי (Believe Me)

-2017: Third album: לזאת שניצחה (To The One Who Won)
+2017- present: Third album: לזאת שניצחה (To the One Who Won)

 The first single from the album, "לזאת שניצחה" (Lezot shenitzha, meaning "To the one who won"), released on 12 February and reached the fifth place in the weekly chart of Media Forest.

 Ben Zaken performed in Caesarea theater in front of 3,500 people three times—on 16 May, 1 July, and 2 September.
 She was criticized on her lack of ability to "hold" a full show as the main singer.
 She also performed in the sultan's pool, another reputed performance site in Israel.

 The second single from the album, "רציתי" (Ratziti, meaning "I wanted"), was released on 13 June.
 It was more successful then the first single, and became one of the 'songs of the year' – It reached the first place in the Galgalatz weekly chart, the second place in Media Forest weekly chart, the second place in the yearly chart of 'Kan Gimel' and the ninth place in the yearly chart of Galgalatz.

 The third single, "כולם באילת" (Kulam Be'eilat, meaning "Everyone is in Eilat") was released on 2 August.

 Ben Zaken was chosen to be a judge in the third season of X Factor Israel as a replacement for Shiri Maimon, who went on maternity leave.

 Her third album, "לזאת שניצחה" (Lezot shenitzcha, meaning "To the one who won"), was released on 6 September.
-This year, 2017, Ben Zaken received the title "singer of the year" from 'Kan Gimel and the title "woman of the year" from Galgaltz.
+This year, 2017, Ben Zaken received the title "singer of the year" from 'Kan Gimel and the title "woman of the year" from Galgalatz.
 Five of Ben Zaken's songs entered the yearly chart of Galgalatz, two of them in the top ten – an all-time record for a female singer.

+In 2024, she featured on a new single "Godmother", a track with Noga Erez on her album, The Vandalist.